anlutro/laravel-4-core/readme.md

 Add `c\CoreServiceProvider` to the list of providers in `app/config/app.php`.

-If you want the new and improved password reset/reminder functionality, remove the default ReminderServiceProvider from the providers array and replace it with `c\Auth\ReminderServiceProvider`.
+If you want the new and improved password reset/reminder functionality, remove the default ReminderServiceProvider from the providers array and replace it with `c\Auth\Reminders\ReminderServiceProvider`.

+If you want access to activation, add `c\Auth\Activation\ActivationServiceProvider` as well.
+Optionally, add the alias `'Activation' => 'c\Auth\Activation\Activation'` to your list of aliases.

 ## Assumptions about your app